baleada/docs/src/prose/logic/pipes/unique.md

 order: 0
 ---

-`createUnique` is a pipe that accepts an array as an input, and outputs <!--TODO-->.
+`createUnique` is a [pipe](/docs/logic/pipes-overview) that transforms an array to an array of unique items.

 ::: type="info"
 `createUnique` is a light wrapper around [`unique`](https://github.com/RobinMalfait/lazy-collections#unique) and [`toArray`](https://github.com/RobinMalfait/lazy-collections#toarray) from `lazy-collections`.